Code generation is central to hof.

 Writing to file

-Use = after the template name to write to file.
+Use = (equal) to write to a file by name.

 > terminal